 To further illuminate the potential of this assay we tested the hypothesis that bromocriptine, a known dopamine D2/D3 receptor agonist might act directly on pancreatic islets.
 The results shown in Figure 5 indicate that bromocriptine can inhibit glucose stimulated insulin secretion in mouse pancreatic islets.

 The HTRF insulin assay is a homogenous assay that is straightforward and fast to perform.
 The results shown here indicate the suitability of this assay for medium/high throughput.
-Furthermore it can be performed at very low cost ($ 0.02 / sample)2.
+Furthermore, it can be performed at a very low cost ($ 0.02 / sample)2.

 - Kahn SE et al. (2006) Mechanisms linking obesity to insulin resistance and type 2 diabetes Nature 444:840-846.

 - Farino ZJ and Morgenstern TJ et al. (2016) Development of a Rapid Insulin Assay by Homogenous Time-Resolved Fluorescence PLoS ONE 11:e0148684.

 - Claret EJ et al. (2004) A high-throughput HTRF assay for human/rat insulin.
 Cisbio International.
 SBS Poster.